 Staff at SMH is committed to ensuring the student clinical program is a positive experience for all involved (students, clinical instructors, placement coordinators and SMH staff).
-To begin this experience on a positive note, we have provided you with the following pre-clinical placement recommendations and information.

-Instructors are encouraged to contact SMH's Student Placement Coordinator prior to arriving with students for an introduction to the clinical area.
+To begin this experience on a positive note, Instructors are encouraged to contact SMH's Student Placement Coordinator prior to arriving with students for an introduction to the clinical area.